scolby33/pushover_complete/docs/source/installation.rst

 Installation
 ============

-There are many ways to install a Python package like :code:`pushover_complete`.
+There are many ways to install a Python package like :mod:`pushover_complete`.
 Here many of those will be explained and the advantages of each will be identified.

 If you are not yet familiar with virtual environments, stop reading this documentation and take a few moments to learn.
-Try some searches for "virtualenv," "virtualenvwrapper," and "pyvenv."
+Try some searches for "virtualenv," "virtualenvwrapper," and "pyvenv".
 I promise that they will change your (Python) life.

 Where to Get the Code